EllisBale/MindFlip/docs/testing/functionalTesting.md

 Reset Level (feature) Expected Result: Current level resets and shuffles again as well as resetting the moves text back to 0.
-Status: PASS   Description: Test: Clicking the reset button resets the level by starting the game again.
+Status: PASS   Description: Test: Clicking the reset button resets level by starting game again.
 Moves are reset to 0 and cards are reshuffled.
 1. Click on 1 card to flip it.
 2. Click the reset button to see if the card turns back.
 3. Check the same card by flipping it to see if the image is the same (reset twice if the same image reshuffled picked).
 4. Check the moves resets to 0 when flipping two cards.

 Max level is complete and sends user to level 1 (feature) Expected Result: Message appears and sends the user back to level 1.
 Status: PASS     Description:  Test: Message pops up and sends the user back to level 1 when all cards are matched in level 6.
 Steps: 1.
 Click the select level button.
 2. Click level 6.
 3. Match all cards on board.
 4. When complete, look at the message underneath the board.
 5. Check to see if level goes back to level 1.

 How to play (feature) Expected Result: When clicked on it opens up a modal explaining how to play the game.
-Status:      Description:
+Status: PASS    Description: Test:  Click on "how to play" on the navbar to open instructions modal.
+Steps: 1.
+Click on "how to play" on the navabar.
+2. Close the modal by clicking outside the modal or on the X.